Gospel for the day - 2nd Sunday of Lent - Year A

 “Water is life.”
 This is the theme of today’s gospel, recounting an extraordinary conversation between Jesus and a woman drawing water from a well.
 When he asks her for water, she wants to know why he is even speaking to her - a woman on her own and a Samaritan at that; and when he talks of giving her water, she wants to know how he is going to draw it from the well…

 During the conversation, the woman tells him, “I have no husband” and Jesus uses that remark to show her that he knows the very secrets of her soul.
 Her reaction is not an embarrassed denial, but a recognition that here is someone very special – a prophet.
 This encourages Jesus to say openly that he is the Messiah, and she believes him.
-She understands it so completely that she leaves immediately to go back to her village to tell the others – from a multiple divorcee, a Samaritan.
-A woman – a missionary disciple is born.
+She understands it so completely that she leaves immediately to go back to her village to tell the others – from a multiple divorcee, a Samaritan, a woman – a missionary disciple is born.

 For us, water is plentiful and shortages a mere inconvenience; but for too many in our world, it means a daily slog to a well for water that might be far from healthy.
 The saints always seem to be so perfectly hydrated through prayer that it flows from them in a stream of compassionate caring.
 Perhaps we should reflect on Jesus as the Water of Life; how accessible he is and how important he is in sustaining our life.
 At the same time, we need to remember our brothers and sisters who lack the basics and respond generously to SCIAF’s “wee box” appeal.
 Perhaps we can use Lent as a time for “change” – through personal transformation and by placing the “wee box” next to the kettle.